Track-Based Triggers for Exotic Signatures: Benchmark model performance

-Efficiencies for all simulated mediator masses are shown as a function of minimum \nTracks for the three tested minimum \pt thresholds in Figure~\ref{fig:suep_effs}.
-The efficiency increases with mediator mass: although the track \pt distribution, and therefore fraction of tracks passing the \pt threshold, does not depend on mediator mass, the larger number of tracks in the case of a heavy mediator means a sufficient number are reconstructed more frequently.
-With a track reconstruction threshold of \pt > 0.5 GeV, efficiencies of 50\% could be reached for all mediators over 200 GeV with a \nTracks > 100 trigger, or all mediators over 400 GeV with a \nTracks > 150 trigger.
-If the track reconstruction threshold increases to 1 GeV, 50\% efficiency is only possible for masses over $\sim 600$ GeV, and with a reconstruction threshold of \pt > 2 GeV, there is negligible efficiency for all signals with any \nTracks threshold.
-For triggering on SUEPs, then, the most important parameter is the track \pt threshold, and this must be kept as low as possible.
+Efficiencies for all simulated mediator masses are shown as a function of minimum \nTrack for three different \pt thresholds in Figure~\ref{fig:suep_effs}.
+The efficiency increases with mediator mass: although the track \pt distribution does not depend on mediator mass, the larger number of tracks produced by heavy mediators means a sufficient number are reconstructed more frequently.
+With a track reconstruction threshold of $\pt > 0.5$~GeV, efficiencies of $50\%$ are obtained for mediators with masses above $200$~GeV with a $\nTrack > 100$ trigger, or for mediators with masses above $400$~GeV with a $\nTrack > 150$ trigger.
+If the track reconstruction threshold increases to $\pt > 1$~GeV, $50\%$ efficiency is only possible for mediator masses above $\sim 600$ GeV.
+With a reconstruction threshold of $\pt > 2$~GeV, there is negligible efficiency for all signals with any \nTrack threshold.

-For a CMS-like tracker, where \pt $> 2$~GeV is the baseline, a trigger requiring a large track multiplicity is inefficient for most SUEP signal models.
-Other possible metrics for a SUEP trigger should be investigated, such as the scalar sum of jet energy, the scalar sum of track \pt (\Ht, shown in Figure~\ref{fig:suep_ht}), or event shapes such as isotropy or sphericity.
-At the LHC, SUEP final state charged particles are expected to be isotropically distributed in $\phi$, but localized in $\eta$, resulting in a ``belt of fire'' the shape of which has been shown to be an efficient discriminator at HLT level~\cite{Knapen_2017}.
+For a track-trigger similar to the CMS HL-LHC upgrade, where $\pt > 2$~GeV is the baseline threshold, a trigger requiring a large track multiplicity is inefficient for most SUEP signal models.
+Other possible metrics for a SUEP trigger should be investigated, such as the scalar sum of jet energy, the scalar sum of track \pt (\Ht, shown in Figure~\ref{fig:suep_ht}), or event shapes such as isotropy or sphericity \cite{Cesarotti_2021, PhysRevD.20.2759}.
+At the LHC, SUEP final state particles are expected to be isotropically distributed in $\phi$, but localized in $\eta$, resulting in a ``belt of fire''.
+This characteristic shape has been shown to be an efficient discriminator at the HLT~\cite{Knapen_2017}.
 The most optimal trigger available to the LHC experiments will likely use \Ht or event shape in combination with the number of reconstructed tracks.

 \FloatBarrier